Green-Conscious Copywriting

 Observing Marketing Communications of Sustainable and Ethical Brands

-Do you like browsing through sustainable brands?
+Do you like browsing through sustainable and conscious brands?
 I do.

 I usually follow content creators and blogs featuring sustainable alternative products and services.
 It makes me hopeful to see companies that are not just focused on profits but are kind to the planet and people.
-And the geeky side of me also admires the marketing these brands do.
+And the geeky 👓 side of me looks into the marketing these brands do.
 I want to learn and compare the good and the bad copywriting practices.

 If you're a sustainable or conscious business owner or marketer, are you using the following in your communications and promotions?

-And if your company is environment-focused, are you using these too?
+And if your company is sustainability or environment-focused, are you using these too?

 If you answered yes to both, then this blog is definitely for you.
-I’ll be sharing a communication style you might want to look into - a style more fitting for your sustainable and conscious brand.
+I’ll be sharing a communication style you might want to look into - one that may be more fitting for your sustainable and conscious brand.
+So go grab your coffee, tea, or lemon water.
+GIT! 😁

 The Problem with Copywriting for Sustainable Brands and Conscious Businesses

-These phrases the first cluster of words above, are everywhere - in sales pages, emails, social media ads, you name it.
+The first cluster of words above are everywhere - in sales pages, emails, social media ads, you name it.
 They're part of the same old advertising loop we've been stuck in for decades.

 Now, the second cluster of phrases.
 They're what we typically trot out to position our brand as sustainable.
 Depending on how you use them, these buzzwords can also mean Greenwashing (misleading claims) for your brand.